PhilippSchweizer/fend-restaurant-reviews-app/README.md

 2. focus used appropriately?
     - Focus is appropriately managed allowing users to noticeably tab through each of the important elements of the page.
 Modal or interstitial windows appropriately lock focus.
 3. semantically defined site elements
     - Elements on the page use the appropriate semantic elements.
-For those elements in which a semantic element is not available, appropriate ARIA roles are defined.
+For those elements in which a semantic element is not available, appropriate `ARIA roles` are defined.

 ## Offline use

-## Project Overview: Stage 1

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+- Are pages that have been visited available offline?
+  - When available in the browser, the site uses a service worker to cache responses to requests for site assets.
+Visited pages are rendered when there is no network access.